marcosvdotcom/Fall25_LibResearch/content/1-concept_to_question.md

 Based on what you find, you will likely be updating and refining your parameters, especially with respect to dates and keywords.
 This is normal as you find out more information!

 ### Optional but recommended
-- Download a citation manager [Zotero](https://Zotero.org) to help you keep track of it all.
+- Download a free citation manager [Zotero](https://Zotero.org) to help you keep track of it all.